bonitasoft/bonita-doc/md/7.3/multi-language-pages.md

 ![Multi-language page previews](images/images-6_0/l10n-combined-previews.png)

 Check the translated versions of the page, and update the translated text if necessary.
 To update the translations, edit your `localization.json` file and then upload it again.
 Adjust the page layout if necessary to allow for language differences.
 Your multi-language page is now complete, ready to be included in an application and deployed.

 ### Deploy

 To put a multi-language page into production in an application, follow the same steps as for a single-language page: [upload the page to the Portal](resource-management.md) and then [add it to the application](applications.md).
 You can follow the steps for [building the application](getting-started-tutorial.md) from the getting started tutorial.

 After deployment, an application user will see the page in the language configured for their Bonita BPM web applications.
-A user can set this by selecting the language in Bonita BPM Portal.
-If the selected language is not supported in the page, the untranslated key text is displayed.
+A user can set this by selecting the language in the Bonita BPM Portal.
+If the selected language is not supported by the page localization.json file, the untranslated keys are displayed.

 ## Sharing translations

-Depending on the applications and processes you have, there could be some phrases that are common to many pages or forms.
+Depending on the applications and processes you have, there could be some strings that are common to many pages or forms.
 If this is the case, consider using a single `localization.json` for all pages.
-You still need to attach it as an asset to each page, but it could make your translation process more efficient by removing duplication.
+You still need to attach it as an asset to each page or form, but it could make your translation process more efficient by avoiding duplication.
-Alternatively, your translation management tools might provide a mechanism for sharing the translations required for various pages, which would enable you to extract the keys and translations required for a page and construct the .json file.
+Alternatively, your translation management tools might provide a mechanism for sharing the translations required for various pages and forms, which would enable you to extract the keys and translations required for a page or form and construct the .json file.